jasongrimes/grimesit-mm/_pages/services.md

 ### Deployment and dev-ops

-Getting finished changes from development into production should be easy and reliable.
+Deploying a change from development to production should be easy and safe.

-I like GitHub Actions for automating deployment workflows.

-Pre-release testing and post-release monitoring are two sides of the same coin, two angles on the same corner, and both should happen automatically.
+Pre-release testing and post-release monitoring are two sides of the same coin, and both should happen automatically.

-I've use a variety of tools to accomplish this, and I'm following the rapidly changing field.
+I like GitHub Actions for automating deployment workflows and I've used a variety of build environments and CI/CD toolchains.

 ## Modernizing legacy applications